joelparkerhenderson/thought-leadership-writing/README.md

   * Convert features into benefits to engage your customer emotionally.

   * Know your goal: who is your target audience and what is your target result?

+## Writing checklist for web content

+Priority order:

+  * Readers skim.
+Write sentences that are short, simple, and direct.

+  * Readers snip.
+Write one highlight point per sentence, and per paragraph, and per section.

+  * Readers scan.
+Write to minimize participle phrases, prepositional phrases, subordinate clauses, appositives, litotes, etc.

+  * Readers want action.
+Prefer active verbs vs. passive verbs such as "is", "be", "was".

+  * Readers want immediacy.
+Prefer near (e.g. here and now) vs. far (e.g. there and then).

+  * Readers respond to recommendations.
+Prefer imperative present tense (e.g. "create") vs. past modals such as "should have created", "would have been creating", etc.

+  * Readers respond to proof.
+Prefer substantiation (e.g. direct quotes, statitistics, citations) vs. unsubstantation (e.g. opinions, conjectures, specultations).

+  * Readers have a wide range of language skill levels.
+Favor straightforward words vs. allusion, connotation, innuendo, hyperbole, sarcasm, irony, etc.

+  * Readers have a wide range of culture considerations.
+Favor straightforward meanings vs. allegory, personification, onomatopoeia, pathetic fallacy, etc.